Fire and rescue services

 More information:

-Tajik embassies and consulates issue this permit.
+Tajik embassies and consulates issue this permit, or you may apply online before your arrival in Tajikistan.
 The permit is subject to the security situation in the neighbouring regions.

 Apply at the Ministry of Foreign Affairs or Passport-Registration Service of the Ministry of Interior of Tajikistan.